cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 ### High-Level Methods

 1. Per link to a node in the framework data structure
-	-
+	- Linking to a generated framework page
-2. With framework data structure
+2. With framework data structure as tags

-	-
+> [!failure] Won't implement the framework data structure method unless I need to since the whole point is to be able to search the framework, on the fly, and link to it

 ### For Linking to Framework (with Internal Links)